 Muster Roll of Captain Antonio Menchaca's Mounted Men, Municipality of Bexar, October 1836 through March 1837.
 Republic of Texas military rolls, 401-719.
 This muster roll provides proof of militia service to the Republic of Texas by Tejano men.
 It was created by the captain of the company, Antonio Menchaca, as a result of the frustration experienced by many Tejanos in their attempts to claim pensions for their service.

 Petition of the citizens of the municipality of Nacogdoches to prohibit Mexican Suffrage, September 1836.
-Memorials and petitions, Texas Legislature, 100-439.
+Memorials and petitions, Texas Secretary of State, 100-439.
 After some Mexican citizens in Nacogdoches were hesitant to aid revolutionary efforts, 75 citizens of the municipality of Nacogdoches petitioned the Texas Legislature to refuse the right of suffrage to all Mexican citizens and disregard the votes of those from Nacogdoches in the first election of the republic held in September 1836.

 Letter from Juan N. Seguín to the Texas Comptroller, December 5, 1874.
 Claim of José Almeda, Republic pension records, Texas Comptroller's Office claim records, 304-383.
 Juan N. Seguín wrote this letter in support of José Almeda's pension claim for service to the Republic of Texas.
 Almeda served at the siege of Bexar.